cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 --- abstract

-This document specifies three algorithms that may be used to hash arbitrary strings to Elliptic Curves.
+This document specifies a number of algorithms that may be used to hash arbitrary strings to Elliptic Curves.

 --- middle

-# Introduction
+# Introduction {#introduction}

 Many cryptographic protocols require a procedure which maps arbitrary input, e.g., passwords, to points on an elliptic curve (EC).
 Prominent examples include